Shigella

 • diarrhea or loose stools, especially if blood is present

-If you have shigellosis (or if you have any symptoms of gastrointestinal illness like diarrhea or vomiting) and you work in a high-risk occupation (e.g. you are a food handler, caregiver or work in a day care), you should stop working and contact a professional at your local public health office to discuss staying away from work until you have recovered.
+If you have shigellosis (or if you have any symptoms of gastrointestinal illness like diarrhea or vomiting) and you work in a high-risk occupation (e.g., you are a food handler, caregiver or work in a childcare), you should stop working and contact a professional at your local public health office to discuss staying away from work until you have recovered.

-Children attending child care will need to be removed from the day care until they recovered.
+Children attending childcare centres will need to be removed from the childcare centre.

 • Eat only cooked hot foods or fruits you peel yourself